-Facebook is offering up to $100M in cash grants and ad credits for up to 30,000 small businesses affected by COVID-19.
+Facebook is offering up to $100M in cash grants and ad credits for up to 30,000 small businesses in select cities affected by COVID-19.
 The funds will assist with rent and operational costs, along with help keep businesses connected with their workforce and customers.

 FEMA Disaster Unemployment Assistance

 If you are self-employed and no longer able to work because of the coronavirus outbreak, you can apply for disaster assistance.
 You must first apply for regular unemployment benefits.
 Click here to find local agency contact for your state.